mwjsanders/webservices-workshop/src/WORKSHOP.md

 }
 ```

-No run the following command from the `webapp/` directory:
+Now run the following command from the `webapp/` directory:

 ```
 npm start